jmignault/reformatter_t2j/README.md

 On Windows, the directory parameter needs to be a full double-quoted path.

-The script works with standard Python 3 libraries and requires Python
-3. It was developed and tested using Python 3.7.3.
+The script requires Python 3 and uses only standard Python 3 libraries.
+It was developed and tested using Python 3.7.3.